 In 1890, Mother Mary Michael Cummings and a small group of Sisters of Mercy arrived in San Diego and established St. Joseph’s Dispensary in downtown San Diego.
 Through the years, the five-bed facility expanded and changed locations, ultimately becoming Scripps Mercy Hospital, San Diego, in 1995.

 Scripps Mercy Hospital is San Diego’s longest-established and only Catholic medical center.
 Its two campuses in San Diego and Chula Vista comprise the largest hospital in the county and one of the largest in the state.
-In 2015, U.S. News & World Report ranked Scripps Mercy’s diabetes and endocrinology program among the top three in San Diego County and among the top 50 nationwide.
+In 2016, U.S. News & World Report ranked Scripps Mercy’s diabetes and endocrinology program the best in San Diego County and among the top 30 nationwide.
 The report also gave the hospital high marks in gastroenterology, pulmonology and urology.

 How the San Diego Campus Serves the Community